miker704/Strife/patches.md

     - Added the ability of the sign in page once the window minimizes small enough it will change to a layout similar to the sign up form.
     - Add required red stars on sign in page for email/phone number and password input fields.
+    - Added the spinning cube animation that replaces the qr code image every few minutes it will play for a few seconds before returning the qr image. at the login screen.
+    - Changed Demo Login button to Demo login 1.
+    - Brought back the Demo 2 login button.
+    - So now visiters dont have to immediately make an account although i encourage you do as there are certain features blocked when using demo accounts but one can can open seperate browsers or normal and incognito/private mode and login in demo 1 and demo 2 and browse the app and explore the async functionality.

 ## Backend Changes

 - Changed the routes to the new Routing system on the frontend to redirect banned users from both dmservers